yosoyubik/NCBI-Downloader/README.rst

 ./setup.sh TEMPORARY_DOWNLOAD_PATH
 ```
 This will install the SRA tool kit if not found in the USER's path and set up
-the download folder for temporary *.SRA files.
+the download folder for temporary *.SRA files used by fastq-dump

 After you should activate the new environment by typing:
 ```bash
 source env/bin/activate
 ```

 ```bash
 ./install.sh